asystat/Final-Android-Resizer/README.md

 - Select output densities (ldpi, mdpi, tvdpi, hdpi, xhdpi, xxhdpi, xxxhdpi)
 - Preserve the image format (jpg,png)
 - Option to select output directory (mipmap or drawable)
-- add option to select if want to overwrite file
+- Option to select if want to overwrite file

 I have not tried resizing 9patch images yet.